mdMcAlister/aging_muscle/README.md

 1. Scroll down to the section that says kallisto.
 Set “enable = false”.
 We are using hisat2 as our alignment tool.
 Kallisto is a different option for the same function.
 1. Save your changes and cat the file to make sure the changes are correct.

-**Step 6.** Run GEMmaker.
-Navigate to your GEMmaker working directory.
+**Step 5.** Navigate to your GEMmaker working directory.
 Run GEMmaker with the human indexed genome, new RNAseq experiment list, and reconfigured nextflow.config file.
 ```
 nextflow run main.nf -profile standard -with-singularity -with-report -with-timeline
 ```